 Grants.
-All awards granted pursuant to the 2013 Plan are evidenced by an option agreement, in a form approved, from time to time, by the administrator in its sole discretion.
-The option agreement sets forth the terms and conditions of the award, including the type of option, number of shares subject to such option, vesting schedule and conditions (including performance goals or measures), manner of exercise and the exercise price, if applicable and other terms and conditions not inconsistent with the 2013 Plan as the administrator may determine.
-Certain awards under the 2013 Plan may constitute or provide for a deferral of compensation, subject to Section 409A of the Code, which may impose additional requirements on the terms and conditions of such awards.
+All awards granted pursuant to the 2013 Plan are evidenced by an option agreement, in a form approved, by the administrator.
+The option agreement sets forth the terms and conditions of the award, including the type of option, number of shares subject to such option, vesting schedule and conditions (including performance goals or measures), manner of exercise and the exercise price, if applicable and other terms and conditions not inconsistent with the 2013 Plan as the administrator may have determined.
+Certain awards under the 2013 Plan may constitute or provide for a deferral of compensation, subject to Section 409A of the United States Internal Revenue Code of 1986 (the "Code"), which may impose additional requirements on the terms and conditions of such awards.